jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 2. Choose **Delivery Pipeline** in the DevOps category.
 3. Don't worry about Space or App.
 Just click **CREATE**.

-The Delivery Pipeline Add-on will be added to your Bluemix space.
+The Delivery Pipeline Add-On will be added to your Bluemix space.

 ---
 ##Accessing your app from the Rational Team Concert client for Eclipse